 - Upper Body Strength & Functional Fitness

 More importantly than how we look is how we feel!
 As you age, do you want to feel strong and confident, or weak and discouraged?
 That may sound harsh, but keeping up with functional fitness—training that helps us complete basic functions of life and feel capable—does wonders for our mental attitude, too.
 Women in general tend to lose a lot of upper body strength as we age if not actively replacing it.
 To combat that, and stay strong and fit, we need to strength train all our muscles, including our upper body.
+The bicep exercises for women in this blog are a great place to start!

 - More Muscle = Better Metabolism